 Because of time constraints experienced by many organizational heads like coaches and band directors, booster clubs are able to step in to plan and run the fundraising events.

 The more effective the booster club, the more valuable they can become to their organization.

-When forming a booster club, here are some things that you'll want to take into consideration.
+If you're looking at forming a booster club, here are some key things that you'll want to take into consideration.